santi-pdp/segan_pytorch/README.md

 Read `run_segan+_clean.sh` for more guidance.

 There is a WSEGAN, which stands for the dewhispering SEGAN [3].
 This system is activated (rather than vanilla SEGAN) by specifying the `--wsegan` flag.
+Additionally, the `--misalign_pair` flag will add another fake pair to the adversarial loss indicating that content changes between input and output of G is bad, something that improved our results for [3].

 ### Notes